krzemienski/awesome-from-stars/README.md

 * [rsyncOSX/RsyncOSX](https://github.com/rsyncOSX/RsyncOSX): A macOS GUI for rsync.
 Compiled for macOS Big Sur and later
 * [ponnamkarthik/RTMP-Exo-Player-Demo](https://github.com/ponnamkarthik/RTMP-Exo-Player-Demo): Demo RTMP Player Using ExoMedia Player
 * [TareqAlqutami/rtmp-hls-server](https://github.com/TareqAlqutami/rtmp-hls-server): a docker file to create a streaming server that supports RTMP, HLS and DASH content based on nginx and nginx-rtmp-module.
+* [pedroSG94/rtmp-rtsp-stream-client-swift](https://github.com/pedroSG94/rtmp-rtsp-stream-client-swift): Library to stream in rtmp and rtsp for IOS.
+All code in Swift
 * [xiewei-wayne/rtmp-video-player-for-ios](https://github.com/xiewei-wayne/rtmp-video-player-for-ios): Based on FFEngine framework, a rtmp video player for apple iOS devices.
 * [rapidloop/rtop](https://github.com/rapidloop/rtop): rtop is an interactive, remote system monitoring tool based on SSH
 * [Roverr/rtsp-stream](https://github.com/Roverr/rtsp-stream): Out of box solution for RTSP - HLS live stream transcoding.
 Makes RTSP easy to play in browsers.